lmu-osc/introduction-to-renv-exercises/restore-exercises/README.md

 4. We want to simulate running someone else's analysis *without* first installing the same packages as them: try to Render[^render] the `presentation.rmd` file.
     - **You will be prompted to install some packages in a pop-up window.
 This is to install the {rmarkdown} package and its dependencies.
 Accept the prompt.**
     - The {rmarkdown} package and its dependencies should install, but the rendering still fails.
 Why do you think this is?
 Take a careful look at the error message, and align it with the content of the `presentation.rmd` file.
 5. We will now need to install all R packages required for this exercise.
-Run the command `renv::restore()`.
+Run the command `renv::init()`.
     - What happens?
     - If prompted with the question "Do you want to proceed?
 [Y/n]: ", type `Y` and press `Enter`."
 6. Open the `billboard_100.R` file, and run the code by pressing the `Source` button near the top right hand corner of the script.